NicoloCavalli95horses/KMS-web-testing/content/01 Notes/Docker.md

 In order to solve the aforementioned problem, you could manually install the required software versions, download all the dependencies manually and install them, solve conflicts, clean caches.
 You can install a [[VM (virtual machine)]] in order to emulate a different Operating System in your machine.
 This will work.
 But, obviously, it is very time and resource consuming.
 That's why Docker was an immediate success.

 Problems related to VM installation:
-- a VM has its own full operating system with its own kernel, and is typically slower, because it has to run on top on your current OS
+- a VM has its own full operating system with its own [[kernel]]
+- is typically slower, because it has to run on top on your current OS

 ## Why Docker is helpful